acl2017/acl2017.github.io/_pages/calls/tutorials.md

 ---
 title:
 layout: single
-permalink: /tutorials/
+permalink: /calls/tutorials/
 sidebar:
     nav: "program"
 ---
 {% include base_path %}

+{% include toc icon="gears" %}

-<h2>Joint Call for Tutorial Proposals: EACL/ACL/EMNLP 2017</h2>
+<span style="font-weight: bolder;font-size: larger;">Joint Call for Tutorial Proposals: EACL/ACL/EMNLP 2017</span>

 The European Chapter of the Association for Computational Linguistics (EACL), the Association for Computational Linguistics (ACL), and the Conference on Empirical Methods in Natural Language Processing (EMNLP) invite proposals for tutorials to be held in conjunction with EACL 2017, ACL 2017, or EMNLP 2017.
 We  seek proposals for tutorials in all areas of computational linguistics (CL), broadly conceived to include disciplines such as Linguistics,